-From the passage quoted by Muhammad Lutfi Jumma in his History of the Philosophy of Islam without determining its heuristic value, we may conclude that Ibn al-Haitham refer to the three fundamental forms of thought which are to be called in the modern philosophical terminology as objective idealism, naturalism and subjective idealism.
-In the thought patterns of various segments and sects of the society he found the dominance of various opinions, about religion as beliefs paradoxically enough in spite of multiplicity and variations in the opinion about religion.
+From the passage quoted Muhammad Lutfi Jumma in his History of the Philosophy of Islam without determining its heuristic value, we may conclude that Ibn al-Haitham refer to the three fundamental forms of thought which are to be called in the modern philosophical terminology as objective idealism, naturalism and subjective idealism.
+In the thought patterns of various segments and sects of the society he found the dominance of various opinions, about religion beliefs paradoxically enough in spite of multiplicity and variations in the opinion about religion.
 He found and stressed that there is a consensus about oneness of the truth i.e., Hag.
 In this way even in his comparative religion and sociology of religion he corroborated his major philosophical premise by stating that there is a unity rather than a multiplicity.
-His philosophical and sociological thesis "is one rather than many".
-The variegated opinions held by various segments and sects of the society refer to the dominance of the subjective idealism.
+His philosophical and sociological thesis "is one rather than many". variegated opinions held by various segments and sects of the society refer to the dominance of the subjective idealism.
 The reference of oneness-Hag clearly indicate the objective idealism.
 In this way subjective idealism is corroborated and integrated with objective idealism.
 Each one of these basic attitudes has grown out of a specific intention or experience which tends to dominate the whole thought of the philosopher and scientist concerned.
-It is a pleasure to note that there is a similarity of thought between Ibn aland the Haitham modern eminent sociologist WILHELM DILTHEY as enunciated above (see H. A. Hodges, Wilhelm Dilthey; An Introduction of Werner Stark: The Fundamental Forms of Social Thought).
+It is a pleasure to note that there is a similarity of thought between Ibn aland the Haitham modern eminent sociologist WILHELM DILTHEY enunciated above (see H. A. Hodges, Wilhelm Dilthey; An Introduction of Werner Stark: The Fundamental Forms of Social Thought).

 In the case of objective idealism, all decisive intuition and religious experience, will facilitate to get one-self acquainted with the individuals composed of body and spirituality which is the life principle indeed.
-These thoughts which are neither Greek nor Christian, are the outcome of the Qur'anic influence, enunciated in the

-Holy Book in its Sura Al-Ahzab with this integrated outlook of life, he beheld the key to the understanding not only of part but of the whole of reality.
+These thoughts which are neither Greek nor Christian, are the outcome of Qur'anic influence, enunciated in the Holy Book in its Sura Al-Ahzab with this integrated outlook of life, he beheld the key to the understanding not only of part but of the whole of reality.
 At first sight it is difficult to see what conceivable connection there can be between the definition of Society as essentially a unity and the conception of universe in the style of pantheism.
 But such a connection exists indeed.

 The Society is a Whole: It has been asserted by Ibn al-Haitham that society is obviously whole.
 Wholes fall into two broad categories logical and real wholes.
 Logical wholes are intramental wholes.
 The mind sees several entities together and treats them as a totality.
 The real wholes are totalities in extra mental life.
 These two totalities are united into one major category.
-It is argued by him that the concept of totality is not complete and meaningfully real without being cohesive and the with creative minds who could think independently of their fellow citizens.
-But due to the unfavorable atmosphere and hostile environment of times, their efforts could not be brought to fruition.
-Their knowledge withered away before they could flower.
-On the other hand, Islamic revolution produced favorable atmosphere, it unleashed a mighty flood of knowledge which had been kept pent up for thousands of years by the dam of polytheism (shirk) and superstition.
-For progress of Science and Technology an atmosphere of free investigation is essential.
-One may be surprised to know that even today there are some concept of unity of logical and real wholes.
-The Qur'anic influence is clearly discernable when we find Ibn al-Haitham stating that the human society is first of all, a cultural phenomenon, because sociability is transmitted by tradition developed in experience and inculcated through education, we need not go into greater detail about the discussion of whole and part because of the fact it is entirely a philosophical question, having a necessary bearing on man. societv and culture.
-This discussion was indispensible because of its causal relation with the concept of Society as a unity.
+It is argued by him that the concept of totality is not complete and meaningfully real without being cohesive and the concept of unity of logical and real wholes.
+The Qur'anic influence is clearly discernable when we find Ibn Haitham stating that the human society is first of all, a cultural phenomenon, because sociability is transmitted by tradition developed in experience and inculcated through education, we need not go into greater detail about the discussion of whole and part because of the fact it is entirely a philosophical question, having a necessary bearing on man. society and culture. discussion was indispensible because of its causal relation with the concept of Society as a unity.
 The basis of unity between the various parts of the whole as a tangible, causal dependence and functional interdependence among their parts.
 In such casual-functional unities there is mutual interdependence, each part depends upon the whole and the whole upon the parts. (to be continued)